Autler-Townes effect in a superconducting three-level system: Abstract

 \section{Abstract}

-When a three-level quantum system is irradiated by an intense coupling field resonant with two of the three possible transitions, the resonant absorption of the system from its ground state by an additional radiation field is suppressed.
-This effect, where the population is trapped in the ground state, is known in quantum optics as "electromagnetically induced transparency".
-When the coupling field is detuned from resonance, the resonant absorption peak splits to form an "Autler-Townes doublet".
+When a three-level quantum system is irradiated by an intense coupling field resonant with one of the three possible transitions, the absorption peak of an additional probe field involving the remaining level is split.
+This process is known in quantum optics as the Autler-Townes effect.
 We observe these phenomena in a superconducting Josephson phase qubit, which can be considered an "artificial atom" with a multilevel quantum structure.
-These observations are qualitatively described by a simple model restricted to three energy levels.
-A full solution of the master equation including higher levels provides excellent agreement with all the experimental data.
+The spectroscopy peaks can be explained reasonably well by a simple three-level Hamiltonian model.
+Simulation of a more complete model (including dissipation, higher levels, and cross-coupling) provides excellent agreement with all the experimental data.

 Superconducting qubits \cite{nakamuraqb} have recently been employed as a testing ground for quantum mechanics in a nearly macroscopic system.
 The interaction of the effective two-level system with a resonant cavity has attracted a lot of attention \cite{YaleQED,bus,MartinisFock,VacSplit}.
-However, Josephson junction-based quantum systems can also possess higher quantum states or energy levels, beyond the two-level approximation, and these have received much less attention.
+However, Josephson junction-based quantum systems also possess higher quantum states or energy levels, beyond the two-level approximation, and these have received much less attention.
 For driven Rabi oscillations between the lowest two levels of a phase qubit, these higher states can reduce the apparent Rabi frequency at large drive powers \cite{Buisson,Wellstood} as the energy leaks out of the subspace spanned by the ground state $|0\rangle$ and the first excited state $|1\rangle$.
-Recently, the second excited state $|2\rangle$ has been used in order to help characterize the fidelity of single quantum bit (qubit) gate operations \cite{MartinisGate08}.
+Recently, the second excited state $|2\rangle$ has been used to characterize quantum bit (qubit) gate operations \cite{MartinisGate08}.

 In atomic physics and quantum optics, various experiments have utilized the naturally occurring multilevel state structure of "real" atoms.
 A system accessing just three energy levels can display a rich variety of phenomena.
 Coherent population trapping, electromagnetically induced transparency (EIT) \cite{EIT91}, Autler-Townes splitting \cite{AT}, and stimulated Raman adiabatic passage \cite{stirap}, have been thoroughly investigated with atoms, and recently, also with solid-state quantum dots \cite{EITqd07,EITqd08}.
 It is intriguing to demonstrate some of these phenomena using macroscopic quantum states in a superconducting-based framework.
 Phase qubits in particular are well-suited for this purpose because they have a simple ladder-type energy level structure as well as a measurement process that is fast and state specific.